SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

    - Edit the MAAS configuration to include the correct SNMP settings.
 Typically, this is done in the `/etc/maas/maas.cfg` file or through the MAAS web interface.

 7. **Check SNMP logs:**
-   - Review the SNMP logs for detailed error messages.
-The logs can be found in `/var/log/maas` or by using:
+   - Review the SNMP logs for detailed error messages:

      ```bash
      sudo journalctl -u maas
      ```